kzar/bitratchet-js/README.md

  - Handle dynamic fields that can vary in length and structure.
 Dynamic fields can vary based on any context at the time of parsing or unparsing the data.
  - Build your own flexible primtives that can extend the library to your problem domain.
 They can fully leverage the provided primitives.

-Developed by Dave Barker to aid parsing of a implementing a commerical telematics messaging protocol in Javascript.
+Developed to aid parsing of a implementing a commerical telematics messaging protocol in Javascript.

 Usage
 -----